When a course reaches its authorized capacity, a student may request to be placed on a waitlist.

 A course waitlist is a list of students who wish to register for a course if and when space becomes available.
 The following paragraphs contain information, policies and procedures related to course waitlists.
-Please see DC Specific Instructions at the bottom of this page.
+DC-specific instructions are at the bottom of this page.

-- A student may not register for a section of a course AND be placed on a waitlist for another section of the same course; however a student may be waitlisted for multiple sections of the same course.
+- A student may not register for a course section AND be waitlisted for another section of the same course; however, a student may be waitlisted for multiple sections of the same course.

 - Once a spot on the waitlist opens, the first student will be notified via their @fpu email that they may register for the course.
 The student has 24 hours to respond, otherwise the open spot will roll to the next student.

-- Course waitlists are maintained through the end of the second week of the semester; after the second week of the semester, a waitlisted student must follow the university’s add-drop procedure in seeking permission of the instructor to enroll in the course.
+- Course waitlists are maintained through the end of the second week of the semester; after the second week of the semester, a waitlisted student must follow the university’s add-drop procedure by seeking permission of the instructor to enroll in the course.

 - After the last day for enrolling or adding a course, a student who is not officially enrolled in the course (based on the official class roster through the My Services tab on CampusCruiser) is not allowed to participate in the course and will not have a grade recorded on his or her transcript for that course.

-DC Specific Waitlist Instructions
+DC-Specific Waitlist Instructions